 Add a delegate host to a resource pool.

-If the master and delegate host are configured for key-based access, the following command does not prompt you to add the delegate to the list of known hosts or to provide the password of the remote user account.Use the hostname or IP address to identify a Control Center cluster host.
-If you use a hostname, all hosts in the cluster must be able to resolve it, either through an entry in /etc/hosts or through a nameserver on the network.
+If the master and delegate host are configured for key-based access, the following command does not prompt you to add the delegate to the list of known hosts or to provide the password of the remote user account.Use the hostname or IP address to identify a Control Center host.
+If you use a hostname, all Control Center hosts must be able to resolve it, either through an entry in /etc/hosts or through a nameserver on the network.
 In the following example, replace Hostname-Or-IP with the hostname or IP address of a delegate host, and replace Resource-Pool with the name of a resource pool.